turingschool/curriculum-site/module2/projects/hang-in-there-api/evaluation.md

 * **Meets Expectations**: ActiveRecord helpers are utilized whenever possible.
 ActiveRecord is used in a clear and effective way to read/write data.
 No Ruby is used to process data.
 All queries functional and accurately implemented.
 * **Approaching Expectations**: Ruby is used to process data that could use ActiveRecord instead.
 Some instances where ActiveRecord helpers are not utilized.
 Some queries not accurately implemented.
 * **Below Expectations**: Ruby is used to process data more often than ActiveRecord.
 Many cases where ActiveRecord helpers are not utilized.

+### Project Mangement

+* **Exceeds Expectations**: GitHub Project board is fully up to date in all checkins and the evaluation.
+Students create custom cards on the project board to track tasks in addition to user stories.
+* **Meets Expectations**: Student uses GitHub Project to track all user stories.
+Project board is mostly up to date in all checkins.
+Project board is fully up to date at the evaluation.
+* **Approaching Expectations**: GitHub Project board is not utilized during one of the checkins.
+Project board is not fully up to date during evaluation.
+* **Below Expectations**: GitHub projects is not utilized.